ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-The `createMergedTypeResolver` helper accepts a `MergedTypeResolverOptions` object --consisting of the portion of the `MergedTypeConfig` related to resolver setup-- and returns the default `MergedTypeResolver` for that _specific_ config.
-This resolver function can then be wrapped with additional behavior, and then assigned as a custom `resolve` method for the config.
+The `createMergedTypeResolver` helper accepts a subset of options that would otherwise be included directly on merged type configuration: `fieldName`, `args`, `argsFromKeys`, and `valuesFromResults`.
+A default `MergedTypeResolver` function is returned, and may be wrapped with additional behavior and then assigned as a custom `resolve` option for the type.

 ### Custom resolvers

-Alternatively, you may provide completely custom resolver implementations for fetching types in non-standard ways.
+Alternatively, you may also provide completely custom resolver implementations for fetching types in non-standard ways.
 For example, fetching a merged object from a REST API might look like this:

 ```js
 {